 Servicing NPI or TIN - The National Provider Identifier (NPI) assigned to the Rendering Provider.
 This is the lowest level of provider available (for example, if both individual and group are available, then the individual should be provided).
 Federal tax identification number (TIN) or employer identification number (EIN) of the provider may also be used.
 TIN may be omitted if the claim is a professional claim and the provider has indicated that the TIN is an SSN.
 We would prefer to have both the billing and servicing NPI, and both the billing and servicing TIN, but we must have at least 1.

-ICD procedure code(s) - Primary and other ICD-9 or ICD-10 procedure codes
+ICD procedure code(s) - Primary and other ICD-10 procedure codes

 Revenue code – The 4 character code used on the UB-92 (Form Locator 42) to identify a specific accommodation, ancillary service, or billing calculation related to the service being billed.
 The code can identify the cost center in the institution where inpatient care was provided, for example: physical therapy, surgery, room and board.